 A great news for all PC gamers in the world, the very much awaited DirectX 12 has finally been released.
-So, what makes DirectX 12 so much better than its predecessors, and how do you download DirectX 12 for your Windows computer?
+So, what makes DX 12 so much better than its predecessors, and how do you download DirectX 12 for Windows 10?

 You have probably seen DirectX 12 news everywhere on the internet, the Youtube, blogs, twitters, because it does mean a lot to the gamers.
 Listed below are a few improvements you can expect when using DirectX 12.